panververis/ToyRobot/LittleSpeedyToyRobot/README.txt

 My ambition at this point was, given my limited time, to provide the reviewer with a piece of code that demonstrates the implementor's tendency towards modular, scalable, both testable and well tested code.
-Instead of me spending time on implementing "reading from keyboard input" functionality, I decided to provide the reviewer with an idea of my way of thinking, and a set of as meaningful as possible Unit Tests
+Instead of me spending time on implementing "reading from keyboard input" functionality, I decided to provide the reviewer with an idea of my way of thinking, and a set of as meaningful as possible Unit Tests.
+Also take note that at the time of writing this, ALL of the Unit Tests were running successfully